MatthewCYLau/java-spring-skills-tracker/README.md

 - From response header, copy the Authorization header bearer token i.e. `Bearer eyJhb...Eyw`

-- Make a GET request to `http://localhost:8080/api/v1/profiles` with an Authorization header with the bearer token as value to retrieve student details
+- Make a GET request to `http://localhost:8080/api/v1/profiles` with an Authorization header with the bearer token as value to retrieve user profile details

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.